Skip to main content

 • datasets and cohorts are synthesized from the normalized individuals collection.

-• In mapping-file workflows, the top-level beacon section can override metadata for synthesized datasets and cohorts.
+• In mapping-file conversions, the top-level beacon section can override metadata for synthesized datasets and cohorts.

 • This mapping-based augmentation is currently available only for csv2bff, redcap2bff, and cdisc2bff, which are the routes that use a mapping file.